DestroyerBDT/filterlists/README.md

 ### Specific websites

-For sites with heavy ad-injection, like YouTube, you will need to open uBOL's popup panel and choose **Complete** to block unwanted content.
+For sites with heavy ad injection, like YouTube, you will need to open uBOL's popup panel and choose **Complete** to block unwanted content.

 To change the filtering level for a specific site: